dBildungsplattform/dbildungs-iam-server/README.md

 docker compose --profile backend --profile third-party up
 ```

 The frontend-client (and a necessary ingress) can be started with the `frontend` profile, assuming a certificate for the ingress has been created.
 You can use `create-cert.sh` inside `nginx/` to do so.
-Afterwards you can start front- and backend together with:
+Afterwards you can start front- and backend together with

 ```sh
 docker compose --profile backend --profile frontend up